reneweiser/html-invoice-generator/README.md

 I originally created this project for personal use.
 But if I'm using Github to work on it, why not make it publically available.
 Maybe someone else will find it useful.

-This project provides the markup for invoices.
-You can hydrate it with your own data using:
+This project provides the markup for printable invoices which you can hydrate it with your own data using:

 ```bash
 npm run build